Kodachadri Trek- Magical Trail in the Western Ghats

 Our first and last Pitstop for Tea.
 As you go ahead you won’t find any shops until the IB Point.

-This waterfall was bliss indeed.
+This waterfall was bliss indeed, it’s like a bonus you get along with beauty of Kodachadri.
 A huge waterfall with a strong force of water that looked so surreal.

 Everyone rushed inside the water, I was being skeptical about getting drenched.
 I had spent days in bed after being caught fever & cold and certainly didn’t want to fall ill again.